aprove-developers/KoAT2-Releases/README.md

 # KoAT's Reimplementation KoAT2 - Analysis of Expected Runtimes
-Implementation of the techniques from our work [Inferring Expected Runtimes Using Expected Sizes](https://aprove-developers.github.io/ExpectedUpperBounds/)
+Implementation of the techniques from our works [Computing Expected Runtimes for Constant Probability Programs](https://aprove-developers.github.io/recurrence/ and  [Inferring Expected Runtimes Using Expected Sizes](https://aprove-developers.github.io/ExpectedUpperBounds/)
 Please note that a working installation of [Graphviz](https://www.graphviz.org/) is required to render the input programs as graphs.

+Moreover, for using the technique for inferring [exact expected runtimes](https://aprove-developers.github.io/recurrence/) you need to install [Python3](https://www.python.org/) and its its library [SymPy](https://www.sympy.org/en/index.html) (via the package manager [Pip](https://pypi.org/project/pip/)) (even when using the static binary).

 ## Build